It's quick and easy to get started on a paper like this while you're online.

 Work with others on your paper

-When more than one person is editing in Word Online, everyone will see each other's updates in the document.
-For more about how this works, see Work together on a document in Word Online.
+When more than one person is editing in Word for the web, everyone will see each other's updates in the document.
+For more about how this works, see Work together on a document in Word for the web.

 Tip: To communicate with everyone who's editing the paper, start a chat session alongside the document.

 Turn in a hard-copy version